Media measuring company Nielsen to be acquired in $16B deal

-Nielsen is being acquired for $16 billion, including debt, about a week after the media measurement company rejected a $9 billion offer.
+Nielsen is being acquired for $16 billion, including debt, about a week after the media measurement company rejected a smaller offer earlier this month.

 Viewing data collected by Nielsen plays a big role in determining where billions in advertising dollars are spent each year.
 The company itself has annual global revenue of about $3.5 billion.